-The Company, subsequent to it's fiscal quarter ended October 31, 2016, signed an exclusive agreement with Xisle Pharma Ventures ("Xisle") for its late stage BiphasixTM technology platform, including the lead product candidate, interferon alpha for the treatment of HPV-induced, low-grade cervical intraepithelial lesions.
+The Company signed an exclusive agreement with Xisle Pharma Ventures ("Xisle") for its late stage Biphasix[TM] technology platform, including the lead product candidate, interferon alpha for the treatment of HPV-induced, low-grade cervical intraepithelial lesions.
 Xisle will be responsible for the continued clinical development and subsequent commercialization of the product.
-Under the terms of the agreement, Xisle pays an up-front fee of USD125,000 and subsequent milestone payments as they advance the technology to registration and market approvals (see SUBSEQUENT EVENT note below).
+Under the terms of the agreement, Xisle pays an up-front fee of USD125,000 and subsequent milestone payments as they advance the technology to registration and market approvals.